radancyco/tb-ajd-template/code/v2/README.md

     * [AJD Page HTML](https://github.com/radancyco/tb-ajd-template/blob/main/code/v2/html/ajd-page-level.html)
     * If any modules on the current JD page exist on the design add those modules to this new AJD page
 6. Create [AJD modules](#ajd-modules) and add to page
-    * Make sure to find the IDs for the filters you mapped to the theme level
+    * Make sure to find the IDs for the filters you mapped to the page level
     * Once you have found all the necessary filter IDs **create ajd types** on the page level.
     * Once IDs are added to the page for each ajd type don't forget to **update your if-statements** within each module.
     * Each module has its own set of unique instructions on how to implement.
 You can view the list of modules [here](#ajd-modules)